zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-column-options.md

   * `ColumnSynchronizeDeleteKeySubsetExpression`
   * `QueryFilterPrimaryKeyExpression`

----

 ## Options with the "Names" Suffix

 Options with the **"Names"** suffix, like `ColumnPrimaryKeyNames`, let you create a `List<string>` and pass property names as strings.

-We always **recommend** using the `nameof` operator whenever possible — this helps prevent typos and avoids breaking your code during refactoring.
+We always **recommend** using the `nameof` operator whenever possible.
+This helps prevent typos and avoids breaking your code during refactoring.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore